danmar/cppcheck/man/manual.md

     cppcheck -DA file.c

-Check all configurations when macro A is defined
+Check all configurations when macro A is defined:

     cppcheck -DA --force file.c